Canadian Snowbird Association: United States

-The government relations work of the Canadian Snowbird Association also extends to all levels of government in the United States.
-In 2003, a proposed rule which sought to reduce the amount of time that Canadian tourists could spend physically present in the United States, from six months to 30 days, was rescinded after the CSA appeared before the U.S. House Small Business Committee on Capitol Hill.
+In 2003, a proposed rule which sought to reduce the amount of time that Canadian tourists could spend physically present in the United States from six months to 30 days was rescinded after the CSA appeared before the U.S. House Small Business Committee on Capitol Hill.
 Florida Governor Jeb Bush mentioned the CSA in his press release, recognizing the efforts of the association in the successful withdrawal of the planned legislative changes.

 At the state level, the CSA has engaged with the Florida government on the issue of property tax.
 The state of Florida employs a two-tier tax system which treats residents and non-residents differently.
 In 2006, the Canadian Snowbird Association appeared before the Florida Property Tax Reform Committee to present the association's position on proposed property tax reform.

 In 2013, the state of Florida passed legislation which required foreign drivers to obtain an International Driving Permit in order to operate a motor vehicle.
-The CSA worked with government representatives at the state level, and the Florida Legislature soon repealed the requirement when it reconvened.
+The CSA worked with government representatives at the state level, and the Florida Legislature repealed the requirement when it reconvened.

 In response to member feedback, in 2012 and 2013, the CSA lobbied the U.S. Congress to increase the amount of time that Canadian retirees could spend in the United States from six to eight months.
 As a result of CSA lobbying efforts, the "Canadian Retiree Visa" or "Snowbird Visa" was included in multiple bills in both the Senate and House of Representatives.

 One of the bills, the JOLT Act, was attached to the comprehensive immigration reform bill which was approved by the Senate on June 27, 2013 with a final vote of 68 to 32.
 The JOLT Act has been referred to the Subcommittee on Immigration and Border Security in the U.S. House of Representatives.

-Programs and Services

-In addition to the advocacy work of the association, the CSA also provides a number of value-added programs and services which cater to the snowbird lifestyle.

-CSANews

-CSANews is the official news magazine of the Canadian Snowbird Association.
-Available in both English and French (Nouvelles << CSA >>), CSANews is published quarterly and features timely articles related to the snowbird lifestyle as well as updates on recent advocacy initiatives and accomplishments of the association.
-The regular columns which appear in CSANews cover a range of topics such as travel, health, finance and technology.